mohamedsanoko/Automated-Amazon-Price-Tracker/README.md

   os - For accessing environment variables.

 # Usage
-  1. Install the requireed packages: requests, beautifulsoup4 lxml
+  1. Install the required packages: requests, beautifulsoup4 lxml
   2. Set up environment variables for your Gmail credentials:

      'MY_EMAIL' -> Your Gmail address

      'PASSWORD' -> Your Gmail app password
-  4. Run the script
+  3. Run the script

 # Configuration
   'URL' -> The Amazon product URL you want to track.